carolbezerra-dev/personal-swift/ToDoList/README.md

 - Add custom font and color
 - Manipulate TextField
 - Manipulate Buttons
-- Manipulate Gestures (tap, double-tap and swipe)
+- Manipulate Gestures (tap, long press and swipe)
 - Work with List
 - Add, delete one and delete all items
+- Persist data using UserDefaults (SwiftUI)
-- Persist data with Core Data
+- Persist data using Core Data (ViewCode)

 ### Device used during development: iPhone 14 Pro by Xcode Simulator